AhnafHamim/Data-Entry-Application/README.md

 # Data Entry Application

 This repository contains a data entry application built with a Flask backend and a React frontend.

-Working Link: ahnafhamim-dataentry.netlify.app
+Here is a working link: ahnafhamim-dataentry.netlify.app

 ## Structure